 In Buddhism, the elephant symbol is an image of mental strength and awakening.
 At the start of one's path toward enlightenment, the uncontrolled mind is depicted as a wild, grey elephant, unpredictably tearing down everything in its path.

-When we start to acknowledge power of our mind and begin awakening process, our mind image changes to a white elephant which is directed with true life purpose.
+When we start to acknowledge the power of our mind and begin the awakening process, our mental image changes to a white elephant, which is directed with a true life purpose.

 By taming the mind, we tend to strengthen it, channeling its thoughts into resolution and choosing our own reality.

-Depending on the actual color of elephant which appears within your dream, they may have several meanings.
+Depending on the actual color of the elephant, which appears within your dream, they may have several meanings.

 It might signify somebody powerful and big or something big you deal with in your waking life.

-Dream about a baby elephant might represent a problem which seems to be insignificant or small now but has the possibility of getting worse in near future.
+Dream about a baby elephant might represent a problem that seems to be insignificant or small now but has the possibility of getting worse in the future.